 In order to promote wider participation in the Care Inspectorate's procurement process, a two year plan of our procurement activity will be published.
-This plan gives notice to suppliers of future opportunities and is attached as Annex 2 to this report.
-This plan provides the following information:
+This plan gives notice to suppliers of future opportunities and provides the following information:

 - the subject matter

 - whether it is a new, extended or re-let procurement

 - the expected contract notice publication date

 - expected award date

 - expected start date

 - the estimated value of the contract.